 Looking for a great playground park in Tokyo to let your kids burn off energy?
 My kids love the outdoors and exploring all the great parks Tokyo has to offer.
 Here are our top 10 recommended baby and kids parks in Tokyo.
 Don`t forget to take hats, sunscreen, mosquito repellant, a hand towel and water and tissues or wet wipes for public toilets!
 If you have a recommendation not listed here please leave a comment below.
+We also love Tokyo Water Play and Splash Parks and Mud Adventure Parks.
 If it is raining or cold checkout our recommendations of Tokyo best indoor playcenters and museums for kids.

 Top 10 Recommended Baby and Kids Parks in Tokyo